kadiraio/kadiraio.github.io/_posts/academy/2014-04-14-make-your-app-faster.md

 ---
 layout: academy_post
-title: How to Optimize Your Methods and Publications
+title: Make Your App Faster
-permalink: /academy/how-to-optimize-your-methods-and-publications
+permalink: /academy/make-your-app-faster
 ---

 This is a general guide that can be used to optimize the response time of your methods and publications.
 Since this is a general guide only, some of the tips won't work for you.